|miano home page | events calendar | office hours | music department home page | course advisement page|

-Please see me if you are interested in taking applied lessons in any instrument or in voice.
+Please see me if you are interested in taking applied lessons in any instrument, but especially for voice.
 I can speak with you about how one gets into one of our applied studios.
 I also can help you get connected to an applied teacher, if you have specific questions for him or her.

 If you have general questions about the music program and would prefer to speak to the department chair, contact Mr. Dan Gordon.
 He will be available over some of the summer months to assist you.
 Dr. Karen Becker will begin serving as department chair at the top of the fall semester.
 You can reach either Mr. Gordon or Dr. Becker by email and he can either answer your questions online, or he will direct your questions to a specific faculty member, if appropriate.
 Or he may decide that it would be better for him to meet with you in person.

 It's best to make an appointment for your office hour visits, since sometimes I need to spend extended time with individuals.
 Certainly, you may just try "walk-in," but if another student has reserved time with me, you may have to wait.